AlphaModder/space_email_api/README.md

 ## Coming soon ##
 - More tests and debugging support.
+- Hyper 0.12 support, as soon as the typed headers situation is sorted out there.
+- Actual documentation.

 ## Changelog ##
 - *0.2.0*: I'm back and I know rust waaaaay better!
 Breaking changes abound.